cython/cython/docs/src/userguide/extension_types.rst

 (pointer to a) data structure, often as returned by external C/C++ functions.

-As extension classes can only accept Python objects as arguments in their constructors, this necessitates the use of factory functions.
+As extension classes can only accept Python objects as arguments in their constructors, this necessitates the use of factory functions or factory methods.
 For example,

 .. tabs::